Anomalous diffusion in convergence to effective ergodicity: Ergodicity convergence as diffusion phenomena

-A form of ergodic dynamics suggested by Boltzmann that trajectories of many-body system will reach to phase-space partitions where its likely to be in a thermodynamic equilibrium \cite{dorfman99a}.
-At this point, ensemble averages and time averages of the system produce close to identical measures.
-This implies, for a given observable $g$ over a fixed phase-space points, ensemble averaged value can be recovered by time average values, $g(t)$ from $t_{0}$ to $t_{N}$,
+A type of ergodic dynamics suggested by Boltzmann is that trajectories of a many-body system will reach all regions of phase space in which the system is likely to be in thermodynamic equilibrium \cite{dorfman99a}.
+At this point, ensemble averages and time averages of the system produce nearly identical values.
+This implies that for a given observable \(g\) over a fixed region of phase space, the ensemble-averaged value can be recovered by time-averaged values.

-where $\langle \rangle$ indicates ensemble averaged value.
-This kind of basic definition is not standard in the literature \cite{mastatistical, mountain89me, kingman61}.
-Other forms of {\it ergodicity} demands that system should visit all available phase-space partitions, which might not be possible for a finite physical system, and moreover feasibility of this type of {\it ergodicity} is questioned recently \cite{gaveau2015ergodicity}.
-In practical terms, since partitions of the phase-space is clustered around few regions, {\it effective ergodicity} can be attained quickly \cite{mountain89me}.
+where \(\langle \rangle \) indicates the ensemble-averaged value.
+This basic definition is not standard in the literature \cite{mastatistical, mountain89me, kingman61}.
+Other forms of ergodicity demand that the system should visit all available phase-space partitions, which might not be possible for a finite physical system.
+Moreover, the feasibility of this type of ergodicity is questioned \cite{gaveau2015ergodicity}.
+In practical terms, since partitions of the phase space are clustered around a few regions, effective ergodicity can be attained quickly \cite{mountain89me}.

-On the other hand, {\it ergodicity} for the {\it single-spin-flip dynamics}, essentially a Markov process, defined as accessibility of any given state point to an other state point over time \cite{kingman61, pakes69}.
-In this sense, Monte Carlo procedure used in this work is ergodic by construction for long enough times.
+On the other hand, {\it ergodicity} for {\it single-spin-flip dynamics}—essentially a Markov process—is defined by the accessibility of any given state point from another state point over time \cite{kingman61, pakes69}.
+In this sense, the Monte Carlo procedure used in this work is ergodic by construction for sufficiently long times.